techreturners/delete-lm-lab-async-await-javascript/README.md

 # Learner Materials: Async and Await

-In this repository you will some exercises on async/await and try/catch.
+In this repository you will find exercises on async/await and try/catch.

 ## Instructions